hazer-hazer/Jacy-Dev-Book/compilation-process/name-resolution.md

 An important thing that I need to establish is that resolution \(`Res`\) points to the identifier node \(either to an identifier of name in `Def` or to a local variable identifier\) but key in `ResStorage` map is a node id of a resolved path \(`TypePath` or `PathExpr`\), except labels and lifetimes which are not paths.

+#### Patterns

+What about patterns?
+We talked about `let` statement and `func` parameters, but they are patterns.
+Actually, there's nothing hard in pattern name resolution -- every identifier-like pattern is actually a binding, as we unable to match name against name.

 #### Labels and lifetimes

 Labels and lifetimes resolution is simple, for